homebysix/recipe-robot/README.md

 ## Requirements

-In order to run Recipe Robot, you need [AutoPkg](https://github.com/autopkg/autopkg/releases/latest) 0.5.0 or later installed.
+The native Recipe Robot app requires macOS 10.13 or higher, but the Python script should work on previous versions of macOS.

-The version of AutoPkg required to run recipes created by Recipe Robot may be newer than that.
+You also need [AutoPkg](https://github.com/autopkg/autopkg/releases/latest) 1.0.0 or later installed.

 ## Mac App Usage